kematzy/minitest-sequel/README.md

 #### `assert_timestamped_model_instance(model, opts = {}, msg = nil)`

-Test if a model instance is timestamped via .plugin(:timestamps)
+Test if a model instance is timestamped with the .plugin(:timestamps) via [Sequel-Timestamps](http://sequel.jeremyevans.net/rdoc-plugins/classes/Sequel/Plugins/Timestamps.html)

 ```ruby
 let(:m) { Post.create(title: "Dummy") }
 proc { assert_timestamped_model_instance(m) }.wont_have_error
 ```

 You can also test if an updated record is correctly timestamped